Can I Get a Liver Transplant if I Have This Pre-Existing Condition?

 “Often folks with autoimmune conditions do better after organ transplant because they are on immune suppression drugs.
 It calms down their immune system that caused the problem in the first place,” Cameron says.

-Because of substantial progress in the treatment of liver disease, Cameron says that alcohol abuse may soon become the most common reason people need a transplant.
-Previously, patients with substance abuse might have been ineligible to receive a new liver, but now a patient who has six months of sobriety may be eligible.
+Because of substantial progress in the treatment of liver disease, Cameron says that alcohol misuse may soon become the most common reason people need a transplant.
+Previously, patients with substance use disorder might have been ineligible to receive a new liver, but now a patient who has six months of sobriety may be eligible.
 “So long as the patient is willing to take good care of the new liver, we want to offer to help save their lives,” Cameron says.

 “It used to be if you were 70 [years old], you couldn’t receive a transplant,” Cameron says.
 “But that’s not the case anymore.”
 He points to the example of a transplant recipient who was “70 going on 50,” and now has many, many more years of life ahead of him.